godfrednkayamba/yaspgpasswordpolicy/README.md

 ### [Description](#description)

-The `credcheck` PostgreSQL extension provides few general credential checks, which will be evaluated during the user creation, during the password change and user renaming.
+The `yaspgpasswordpolicy` PostgreSQL extension provides few general credential checks, which will be evaluated during the user creation, during the password change and user renaming.
 By using this extension, we can define a set of rules:

 - allow a specific set of credentials
 - reject a certain type of credentials